Dr. Michael KashgarianResearch Scientist

 There is no substitute for experience.
-And Michael Kashgarian, M.D., dubbed a renaissance man for the magnitude and diversity of his work, is living proof of this.
+And Dr. Michael Kashgarian, dubbed a renaissance man for the magnitude and diversity of his work, is living proof of this.

-Using more than 50 years to study diseases and cancers like mesothelioma, Kashgarian became one of the world’s most-respected research scientists.
+Using more than 50 years to study diseases and cancers like mesothelioma, Dr. Michael Kashgarian became one of the world’s most respected research scientists.
 Now a professor emeritus of pathology as well as a senior research scientist, Kashgarian remains a part of the work he completed at Yale, serving as the pioneer that others are following.

-He also conducted research on mesothelioma, providing explanations to why treatments that were effective for some cancers did not seem to work for people with mesothelioma.
+Kashgarian also conducted research on mesothelioma, providing explanations as to why treatments that were effective for some cancers did not seem to work for people with mesothelioma.

 Among the areas of his research were the pathologies of thoracic cancers, including mesothelioma.
 His pathology work helped the medical community find new surgery techniques, new ways to give radiation therapy and new drugs to use in combination with radiation therapy.
 The developments in all those areas were applied to a number of cancer treatments.